 Our hallway bathroom makeover is officially finished and you’ll be seeing the full reveal this week!

 But the finishing touch was spray painting the shower fixtures.
 They turned out beautifully!
-And I didn’t have to bust out the plumbing gear to do it.
+And I didn’t have to bust out the plumbing tools to do it.
 (Like I’d actually now how to do that.
 Baha!)

 - Coarse grit sandpaper